tech-srl/code2seq/README.md

 This trained model is in a "released" state, which means that we stripped it from its training parameters and can thus be used for inference, but cannot be further trained.
 If you use this trained model in the next steps, use 'saved_model_iter8.release' instead of 'saved_model_iter8' in every command line example that loads the model such as: '--load models/java14_model/saved_model_iter8'.
 To read how to release a model, see [Releasing a trained model](#releasing-a-trained-model).

-#### Training a model from scratch TODO
+#### Training a model from scratch
 To train a model from scratch:
   * Edit the file [train.sh](train.sh) to point it to the right preprocessed data.
-By default, it points to our "java14m" dataset that was preprocessed in the previous step.
+By default, it points to our "java-large" dataset that was preprocessed in the previous step.
-  * Before training, you can edit the configuration hyper-parameters in the file [common.py](common.py), as explained in [Configuration](#configuration).
+  * Before training, you can edit the configuration hyper-parameters in the file [config.py](config.py), as explained in [Configuration](#configuration).
   * Run the [train.sh](train.sh) script:
 ```